 A few prototypes of e-Navigation systems are currently being produced and could be integrated into simulators.
 The systems are, by their nature, complex and involve the interaction between several systems, including data transfer systems.
 The integration of a fully operational and working e-navigation system depends on the simulator’s ability to provide input from all sensors and systems connected to the e-Navigation system.
 A simulator should normally be able to simulate errors and malfunctioning systems.

 As the e-Navigation concept is just at the start of its development, large changes may still be expected.
 Simulation must be set up in a flexible manner to be able to accommodate these future developments.

+AtoN Simulation system

+System configuration

+.
+The objectives of the AtoN Simulation system are to assist the decision making for AtoN design and placement plan in consideration of the effects of topographical, environmental and maritime traffic characteristic of target navigation area using full mission bridge, AtoN management and placement software and operating equipment.
+Full mission simulation validates the effectiveness of the mix of aids to navigation in combination with specific manoeuvring aspects and definition of Standard Operating Procedures.
+Instrumentation, handling and communication equipment resembles the actual ship.
+This system is specialized for placement and verification of AtoN.

+The AtoN Simulation might consist of ship handling simulator parts and AtoN operation parts.
+Ship handling simulation part consists of sea area DB, Ship DB, Operating SW, HW.
+Sea area DB and ship DB are simulation target area and target ship data.
+Operating SW and HW required for the ship handling and navigation.
+AtoN part consists of AtoN properties DB, IG, modelling AtoN, Implementation of DB management S/W and high-performance video reproduction system considering.
+The database stores the properties (type, specifications, colour, visibility of light, etc.) of the various AtoN, AtoN Management SW is database management software that allows users to easily modify and edit the database and intuitively checking in conjunction with simulators and systems.
+Advancement of the three-dimensional image can be identified intuitively a number of effects on the establishment and relocation of the AtoN, Modelling AtoN should look similar to the real in simulation.